'Beth Brown provides fast, intelligent and pragmatic advice. You can't ask for a better service.'Legal 500 2020

-Beth Brown is a senior associate in the Pensions practice of the London office who, in 2019, was shortlisted for two Professional Pension Women in Pension awards.
-She provides advice to trustee and employer clients on all aspects of pensions with a particular focus on defined contribution governance, pensions finance and pensions insolvency matters.
+Beth Brown is counsel in the Pensions practice of the London office who, in 2019, was shortlisted for two Professional Pension Women in Pension awards.
+She provides advice to trustee and employer clients on all aspects of pensions with a particular focus on defined contribution governance, pensions insolvency and risk transfer matters.

 Outside her primary client work, Beth is an active member in the pensions industry.
-She Chairs the Pension Management Institute ("PMI")'s Awards in Pension Trusteeship Committee and continues to sit on the PMI's Certificate in DC Governance Committee having been a founding member of the committee responsible for establishing and developing the qualification as well as a co-author of the study manual, and co-founded the PMI's TrustSec (an online learning tool for secretaries to trustee boards).
-Beth also regularly speaks at events and chairs sessions such as at the Association of Pension Lawyers' ("APL") Investment Essentials Course, Pensions and Benefits UK ("PBUK") Conference and PMI seminars.
-She regularly writes for internal and external publications which has included PMI News, PLC, International Corporate Rescue and Engaged Investor.
+She chairs the Pensions Management Institute ("PMI")'s Awards in Pension Trusteeship Committee, continues to sit on the PMI's Certificate in DC Governance Committee having helped to establish and develop the qualification as well as being a co-author of the study manual, and co-founded the PMI's TrustSec (an online learning tool for secretaries to trustee boards).
+Beth also regularly speaks at and chairs events such as the Association of Pension Lawyers ("APL")’s Investment Essentials Course, Pensions and Benefits UK ("PBUK") Conference and PMI seminars.
+She also writes for internal and external publications which has included PMI News, PLC, International Corporate Rescue and Engaged Investor.

-- Advised the Pension Protection Fund ("PPF") on the settlement of the Hoover Pension Scheme’s defined benefit deficit by way of a Regulated Apportionment Arrangement (one of the permitted mechanisms for compromising a s75 employer debt), which was approved by The Pensions Regulator, and the associated corporate transaction.
+- Advised a pension statutory fund, the Pension Protection Fund ("PPF"), on the settlement of the Hoover Pension Scheme’s defined benefit deficit by way of a Regulated Apportionment Arrangement (one of the permitted mechanisms for compromising a s75 employer debt), which was approved by the Pensions Regulator, and the associated corporate transaction.

 - Advised the trustee board of the Total UK Pension Plan on their insurance of £1.6 billion of pensioner liabilities with Pensions Insurance Corporation in June 2014; this is one of the UK industry's largest bulk annuity deals and the size of the transaction required the implementation of an innovative structure with Pensions Insurance Corporation.

-- Acted for the Trustees of the Woolworths Pension Scheme in connection with its entry into the PPF.
+- Advised the Trustee of the Woolworths Pension Scheme in connection with its entry into the PPF.
 Woolworths was one of the first large multi-employer schemes to transition to the PPF.

-- Hughes v Woolworths Group Pension Trustee Limited EWHC 905 (Ch).
+- Hughes v Woolworths Group Pension Trustee Limited.
 Represented the respondent in this important case concerning the provisions in the Pensions Act 2004 governing the operation of the PPF and the impact of the PPF assessment period on members' benefits.

-- Prudential Staff Pensions Limited v The Prudential Assurance Company Limited & Others EWCH 960 (Ch).
+- Prudential Staff Pensions Limited v The Prudential Assurance Company Limited & Others.
 Represented the trustee in this leading case on the scope of the duty of good faith owed by sponsoring employers, particularly in relation to discretionary pension increases and trustees' duties.